 When you installed a newer version of the plugin but the title of the plugin's window still shows an older version, this is likely because there is still an older version of the PhotomatixPlugIn.ApertureEdit file somewhere on your hard drive.
 As Spotlight does not include plugin files when it searches on your computer, you will have to proceed as follows to find and remove the older version:

-- Go to the Finder, and press command+F to open a Search window
+- Go to the Finder, and press Command+F on the keyboard to open a Search window

 - Click on the Export tab